Find out more about the impact of Covid-19 on international students in our FAQs.

 What is ‘blended learning’?

-Large audience teaching, such as lectures, will be delivered online to ensure the safety of students and staff.
-This may be supported by online discussions.
-Courses that involve practical teaching sessions will be delivered in a safe way with physical distancing and personal protective equipment provided where appropriate.
+‘Blended learning’ is where teaching is delivered through a mix of formats.
+For example, lectures will be delivered online, supported by online discussions.
+Courses that involve practical teaching sessions will be delivered in a safe way, with physical distancing and personal protective equipment provided where appropriate.

-Most institutions aim to hold face-to-face study in small groups that will be made safer through the creation of ‘bubbles’.
-This means the same group of students will be taught together in the autumn term.
-This mix of formats is called 'blended learning’.
+Some face-to-face study takes place under a blended learning model, in small groups that will be made safer through the creation of ‘bubbles’.
+This means the same group of students will be taught together throughout the term.

 The UK government has confirmed that it will allow visa sponsors to sponsor international students for blended learning for the 2020-21 academic year - see guidance here.